ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today was a good day i learned about CSS grid and CSS layout and also learning figma for designing web and mobile applications

+### Day 39 :December 14, 2019

+**Today's Progress**: Today was a great day i learned more concepts in web development and also learning adobe
+xd to design website i'm improving ay by day